JeremyYeaton/letter_in_string_YG21/README.md

 This repository contains the data processing and analysis scripts for:

-Yeaton, J.D. & Grainger, J. (2021). _Positional cueing, string location variability, and letter-in-string identification_. [[manuscript]](https://jeremyyeaton.github.io/papers/Yeaton_Grainger-2021-manuscript-LetterInString.pdf)
+Yeaton, J.D. & Grainger, J. (2022). _Positional cueing, string location variability, and letter-in-string identification_.
+Acta Psychologica. [[full text]](https://www.sciencedirect.com/science/article/pii/S0001691822000257)

 Any questions regarding the data or analysis can be directed to the first author at: jyeaton@uci.edu